defifuture/erc20-batched-meta-transactions/README.md

 }
 ```

 > Note that the OpenZeppelin ERC-20 implementation was used here.
-Some other implementation may have named the balances mapping differently, which would require minor changes in the `processMetaBatch()` function.
+Some other implementations may have named the balances mapping differently, which would require minor changes in the `processMetaBatch()` function.

 ### `nonceOf()`